Hadikheiri/Snow-Cover-Mapping/README.md

 # Snow Cover Mapping

-**Snow Cover Mapping** is a toolkit for processing, aggregating, and analyzing satellite-derived snow masks from multiple sensors (MODIS, GFSC, Sentinel-2, Sentinel-3).
-It provides functions for cleaning raw products, reprojection, resampling, weekly compositing, spatial clipping, agreement analysis, and visualization.
-The included Jupyter notebooks demonstrate end-to-end workflows and exploratory analyses.
+This project is a collaborative snow mapping initiative developed in alignment with the expectations and requirements of **CNR** and using data provided by **ARPA Lombardia**.
+The objective is to compare existing snow cover products (MODIS, GFSC, S2, S3), implement custom algorithms (machine learning and logic-based), and perform regression analysis to assess consistency and performance.

 ---